TylerAPfledderer/cloudflare/README.md

-# CloudFlare

-# From Code To Mockup
+# CloudFlare - From Mockup to Code

 **These projects are not required to complete your Treehouse Techdegree.
 They are a supplement to your learning and can be great additions to your portfolio as full projects.**